 Washington School maintains excellent relationships with local community groups.
 These associations provide extended learning opportunities for our students and foster their understanding of practices for safe, healthy living.
 The school has worked closely with the Rutherford Fire Department and the Rutherford Police Department (RPD).
 RPD officers visit our school daily.
 To enhance student appreciation and use of the library, our students and teachers take field trips to the Rutherford Public Library.

 Washington School students have the opportunity to participate in a variety of after school programs.
-Classes are currently available in theater enrichment, golf, tennis, gardening and science, among others.
+Classes are currently available in theater enrichment, art and science, among others.
 Community resources and PTA funding are effectively utilized for field trips designed to raise the educational and cultural awareness of our students.

 An awareness of cultural diversity and responsible citizenship is fostered in a variety of other ways as well.
 Our children learn about the history of various holidays and cultures.
 Multicultural awareness is stressed through plays, assemblies and biography days.
 Our students participate in a school-wide assembly each morning where we salute our flag, raise our voices in patriotic song, and discuss cultural and ethnic events pertinent to the day.
 We honor local military veterans at our annual Memorial Day assembly program.
 Washington School students gain an appreciation for community service through active participation in charitable works that benefit those in need.

 Parents play an integral role in our success at Washington School.
 A very active PTA conducts numerous events throughout the year, raising funds that benefit the school and enhance our academic and cultural programs.
 Our students enjoy many assembly programs that focus on specific academic areas, cultural awareness, and character education.
-Through our annual Scholastic Book Fair, the PTA helps to increase significantly the number of volumes in our library.
+Through our annual Scholastic Book Fair, the PTA helps to increase significantly the number of volumes in our library while also contributing to our teachers’ individual classroom libraries.
 Our PTA also sponsors visiting authors and helps us build community spirit at our grade-level social events.
 Parents visit our classrooms as guest readers and participate in American Education Week as well as Read Across America Day.
 Parents also participate in discussion groups with our teachers through a program called “Second Cup of Coffee.”
-The goal of these meetings is to empower parents with valuable strategies they can use to foster their child’s learning experience.
+The goal of these teacher-parent workshops is to empower parents with valuable strategies they can use to foster their child’s learning experience.